Saddam-tech/eth-wld-bridge/README.md

 ## Node(signer)

 Encrypted owner private key is stored on the server and script execution is implemented by providing a password to the encrypted key on the shell.
 The events are listened to from contracts on both chains at the same time.
-Transactions are stored and batch executed each 15 seconds which saves a significant amount of transaction fee.
+Transactions are stored and batch executed each 15 seconds which saves a significant amount in transaction fees.

 Transaction live tracking state: